fishdeity/iRO-Missing_Features_Additions/README.md

 - **resource_file_fixes.gpf**: Files that are missing and fail to load and appear as red text in chat box have been added.
   - Missing Doram Garment Sprites like Amistr Bag
   - Missing map name pop up for some people, and more.
+- **signboardList_Mosu.gpf**: Mini maps that are missing some clickable NPCs, like Ep 18 warp npc, are now added.
+Credits to Mosu
 - **skill_fixes.gpf**: Fixes some skill descriptions.
 - **zoom_farther_out.gpf**: More flexibility with zooming in, out, angled, and default zoom in each map!
 Check inside GRF for details.
   - Note that double right click to reset camera angle is disabled.